medic/cht-core/.github/ISSUE_TEMPLATE/z_release_major.md

 ---

-# Planning - Product Manager
+# Planning - CHT Community

 - [ ] Create a GH Milestone for the release.
 We use [semver](http://semver.org) so if there are breaking changes increment the major, otherwise if there are new features increment the minor, otherwise increment the service pack.
 Breaking changes in our case relate to updated software requirements (egs: CouchDB, node, minimum browser versions), broken backwards compatibility in an api, or a major visual update that requires user retraining.
 - [ ] Add all the issues to be worked on to the Milestone.
 Ideally each minor release will have one or two features, a handful of improvements, and plenty of bug fixes.